chalzstrassen/activerecordlite/README.md

 Object Relational Mapping (ORM) layer in an Model-View-Controller (MVC) design pattern, inspired by Rails Active Record

+*Note: The `/lib/attr_accessor_object.rb` is not used in this project but demonstrates a usage of metaprogramming*

 ## Getting Started

 1. `require_relative active_record_lite` must be run before the examples shown in next section.